-Clothes rarely worn, and just filling up space in the closet.
+Clothes that are rarely worn and just fill up space in the closet.
 Drawers and shelves overflowing with trinkets and souvenirs from a trip or a party.

-And dozens of plates, mugs, utensils and dining sets still waiting to be used after all these years.
+Dozens of plates, mugs, utensils, and dining sets are still waiting to be used after all these years.

-All of these things, if you really think about it, are stuff which everyone in the house, especially you, can probably live without.
+All of these things, if you think about it, are stuff that everyone in the house, especially you, can probably live without.